timnewsham/myv8/README.md

 To build a new system run `./setup`.

 Once you have built your clean system, run it with `vax780 run.conf`.
 You should get a login prompt and you can log in as root.
+If you would like to use a graphical terminal with V8, see https://github.com/timnewsham/blit.

 Unix V8 documentation can be found at http://man.cat-v.org/unix_8th/ and http://doc.cat-v.org/unix/v8/.